History of Cultivation

 Classed as a shrub by some, it can be trained as a small tree with appropriate pruning.
 Its small and controllable size has no doubt contributed to its popularity in modern gardens, where there is no longer space for grand tropical flowering trees like poinciana.

-Also, many other trees flower in spring or in early summer.
-Although it can produce some flowers in spring, 'Alstonville' provides a burst of colour in late summer/early autumn.
-Its namesake Alstonville (NSW), the town near which this plant was developed, has a Tibouchina festival every year in March when the trees are putting on their best display (Remember, this is the Southern Hemisphere).
+Although it can produce some flowers in spring, 'Alstonville' typically provides a burst of colour in late summer/early autumn.
+Its namesake Alstonville (NSW), the town near which this plant was developed, has a Tibouchina festival every year in March when the trees are putting on their best display.

 'Alstonville variegata' is a variegated leaf form.
 If anyone is still producing this cultivar commercially, please get in touch.